Cara Delevingne: Music

 Delevingne teamed up with Pharrell Williams to make the song "CC the World", which was used for the short Chanel film Reincarnation in which both Pharrell and Delevingne star.
 This was released to the public on 1 December 2014.
 The duo performed the song before a live audience for the Chanel show at the Park Avenue Armory in New York City in March 2015.
 On 28 July 2017, Delevingne released the music video for her song "I Feel Everything" from Valerian and the City of a Thousand Planets.
 Delevingne's background vocals are featured on the song "Pills" from the 2017 studio album, Masseduction, by American musician St. Vincent, whom Delevingne previously dated from 2014 to 2016.
 Her backing vocals are featured on the title track of Fiona Apple's 2020 album, Fetch the Bolt Cutters.

+In September 2025, Delevingne's name was included on the lineup for the Primavera Sound 2026 music festival.
+In April 2026, Delevingne announced an upcoming eleven-date debut musical tour, which began in Berlin on June 1, 2026 and would end in Brooklyn on June 26, 2026.
+She would also perform at All Things Go Music Festival in New York City on September 25, 2026.

+On May 29, 2026, Delevingne signed with Warner Records and released two new songs, "I Forgot" and "Out of My Head", accompanied by a short film directed by Jessica Lee Gagné, and it was announced that her debut album would be released in summer 2026.
+In August of that year, she announced that her debut album, entitled Not Normal, would be released on September 25, 2026.
+The album is to include the single "Need It" and the song "Crazy, Baby", which was released alongside its announcement.

+Other ventures

-In October 2017, Delevingne made her debut as a novelist of young adult fiction with her book Mirror, Mirror, which contains an LGBT theme, co-written with British writer Rowan Coleman.
-In 2020, Delevingne and her older sisters Chloe and Poppy launched Della Vite, a line of vegan Prosecco.
+In 2017, Delevingne made her debut as a novelist of young adult literature with her book Mirror, Mirror, which contains an LGBT theme and was co-written with British writer Rowan Coleman.
+In 2020, Delevingne and her sisters launched Della Vite, a line of vegan Prosecco.
 In December 2022, Delevingne featured in her series Planet Sex for BBC Three, shown over six episodes, exploring sexuality including her own, in various worldwide locations.
 From 11 March 2024, Delevigne will make her stage debut taking over as Sally Bowles in the West End musical Cabaret at the Kit Kat Club (Playhouse Theatre) opposite Luke Treadaway as the Emcee for 12 weeks.

-Fashion

 Delevingne has designed two fashion collections for DKNY and Mulberry.
 Her DKNY capsule collection featured a variety of sporty street style items ranging from beanie hats to leather jackets.
 DKNY described the collection as "mostly unisex".
 The collection took approximately two years from the first announcement to when it was released on 15 October 2014.
 Delevingne has also designed four collections for Mulberry featuring rucksacks and handbags.
 The collection also consisted of purses, iPad sleeves, phone covers, zipped pouches, and passport holders.
 The fourth and latest collection was released 3 June 2015.